 If you want to try something different – Reggae Guesthouse offers a cottage stay in a quite ambient of the tropical garden.
-The rooms are decorated in reggae style, equipped with a terrace.
+The rooms are decorated in a reggae style, equipped with a terrace.
 It’s perfectly located – only a few minutes’ walking distance to Alona beach.

 If you have any other propositions for this One Day on Bohol Island Itinerary feel free to share it in the comments below!